umutberhan94/comphlete/README.md

 ## Extension Settings

-Debounce Time: The delay before making a request after typing stops.
+Debounce Time: The delay (in milliseconds) before making a request after typing stops.